leakless21/VietVoice-TTS/README_API.md

 - **group** (`enum`, optional): `"story"`, `"news"`, `"audiobook"`, `"interview"`, `"review"`.
 - **area** (`enum`, optional): `"northern"`, `"southern"`, `"central"`.
 - **emotion** (`enum`, optional): `"neutral"`, `"serious"`, `"monotone"`, `"sad"`, `"surprised"`, `"happy"`, `"angry"`.
+- **sample_iteration** (`integer`, optional): Choose which iteration of available samples to use (0-based index).
+When multiple voice samples match your filters, this allows you to select a specific one.
+If not specified, the first available sample is used.

 ## Example Request
 ```